rupadarshiray/rupadarshiray.github.io/content/inculcation/inculcation-riemann-surfaces.md

 ---

 Standard texts prove the monodromy theorem for analytic continuations.
-However that just says when two such continuations are bound to be the same.
+However, that just says when two such continuations are bound to be the same.
 We don't have any result about *existence* of analytic continuations.
 Why?

 It is because they *may* behave very *weirdly*.